imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ##### `Canvas/`

 - `ComponentCanvas.tsx`: Acts as a container for the rendered component.
 It renders `IframeCanvas` and is responsible for displaying the `SelectionHighlighter` overlay when an element is selected.
 - `IframeCanvas.tsx`: A key component that creates a sandboxed `<iframe>` for rendering.
 It uses `createPortal` to render the component AST into the iframe's document body.
-Includes dependency injection with stabilization to prevent infinite loops, enhanced selection handling for custom components, and AST sanitization for error handling.
+Includes dependency injection with stabilization to prevent infinite loops, enhanced selection handling for custom components, and AST sanitization for error handling. **NEW**: Features an advanced drill-down selection system with Shift+click for overlapping elements, visual layer indicators, live element highlighting, and proper context bridging between iframe and parent window for store access.
 - `SelectionHighlighter.tsx`: An unused component, with the active implementation located inside `ComponentCanvas.tsx` for more accurate positioning.

 ##### `CodeEditor/`